Piano Audition Guidelines

 Cedarville University is an accredited institutional member of the National Association of Schools of Music.

 Piano auditions must include all the components described below:

-- At least one of the three pieces must be performed from memory.
-Memorization of all audition pieces is highly recommended.
+- At least one piece must be performed from memory.

 - Audition pieces must be college level in terms of difficulty.

 - Scales – Hands together, four octaves, ascending and descending, in 16th notes at a tempo where quarter note equals 100 beats per minute, from memory.
 Minor scales will be in the harmonic form.

 - Arpeggios – also in 16th notes (not triplets) at the same tempo, from memory.